Homicide investigation into unexplained Matakana Island death

 A 22-year-old man was later identified as the victim.

-Police said tonight that results from a post mortem examination had led to officers upgrading their investigations to that of a homicide situation.
+Police said tonight that results from a post-mortem examination had led to officers upgrading their investigations to that of a homicide situation.

 Acting detective senior sergeant Craig Rawlinson, of Tauranga Police, said: "Police will not be releasing cause of death at this time.''